fbm3334/WiFiSetupWizard_ESP32/Usage.md

 - d - Connect using DHCP
 - s - Connect using static IP/custom DNS
 - r - Rescan networks (restarts the wizard)

+#### Using DHCP
+1. Press 'd' on the keyboard to enter DHCP connection mode.
+2. Then, select the network you wish to connect to from the list by typing its number and pressing Enter.
+3. If WPA encryption is being used, you will need to enter the passphrase by typing it in and pressing Enter.
+4. Conection will be attempted - if the connection is successful, the SSID and password will be saved into non-volatile storage.
+Otherwise, the wizard will restart.

+#### Using static IP/custom DNS
+1. Press 's' on the keyboard to enter static IP/custom DNS connection mode.
+2. The following IP addresses need to be entered in this order when prompted:
+    - Static IP
+    - Gateway IP (router IP)
+    - Subnet mask

+To enter these, type in the IP address in the usual format (e.g. to enter 255.255.255.0, simply type in 255.255.255.0) and press Enter.
+3. You will be prompted to set up a custom DNS - press 'd' to use a custom DNS or 'n' to use the gateway/router DNS.
+DNS IP addresses are entered in the same way as for the static IP etc.
+4. Then, select the network you wish to connect to from the list by typing its number and pressing Enter.
+5. If WPA encryption is being used, you will need to enter the passphrase by typing it in and pressing Enter.
+6. Conection will be attempted - if the connection is successful, the SSID and password will be saved into non-volatile storage.
+Otherwise, the wizard will restart.